qball1809/App-Store/Beta-V3.md

 If you want to participate in the beta program for WebTools V3, then it do involves a few things:

+* Requirements
   * You must accept, that this is beta software!
   * You must be able to manually install WebTools, since auto update will not work
   * No support will be given to installation issues!
 If you can't install it manually, then sorry, but then you are not beta material
   * You must sign up for our Slack.
-Link is: <To be added>
+(Link given, when signing up)
+  * You must sign up for our translation site.
+(Link given, when signing up)
 * Language
   * You must test WebTools in your native languages
   * If a translation is not correct, you must correct it at the translation site